Dervla McTiernan

-Dervla McTiernan is an Irish crime novelist.
+Dervla McTiernan is an Irish-Australian crime novelist.
+McTiernan is the author of seven novels, including the four-book Cormac Reilly series and three standalone novels, as well as audio novellas.
+Her books have sold more than one million copies around the world and What Happened to Nina? and The Murder Rule are both currently in development for screen adaptation.

 Early life and career

-Dervla McTiernan was born in County Cork, growing up initially in Carrigaline and Douglas before her father's work in the bank took her to Dublin, aged six, and then Limerick.
+Dervla McTiernan was born in County Cork, growing up initially in Carrigaline and Douglas there, before her father's work in the bank took the family to Dublin, aged six, and then Limerick.
 She is one of a family of seven.

 McTiernan studied corporate law in University College Galway and went on to become a solicitor, training in Dublin.
 She returned to County Galway, to Oranmore, to build her legal practice, working in it for about twelve years.
 By then she was married to her husband Kenny, an engineer and they had a daughter, with a son on the way.
 Ireland hit a recession and the couple decided to move to Australia.
-She is now an Australian citizen.
+McTiernan and her husband settled in Perth, Western Australia, where McTiernan got a part-time job working with the Mental Health Commission.
+She is now also an Australian citizen.